-Apart from a few insects (e.g., Cicada's) and nest of one of the smaller bird species (now neglected), the only evidence of animals on the site was livestock droppings.
-No evidence in the form of tracks, faeces or even burrows of any other indigenous fauna (e.g., small game) were observed within the footprint area, although it is expected that reptile's (like gecko's, agama's, skinks, and snakes) and small game will occur in the larger area.
+FAUNA & AVI-No evidence in the form of tracks, faeces or even burrows of any other indigenous fauna (e.g., small game) were observed within the footprint area, although it is expected that reptile's (like gecko's, agama's, skinks, and snakes) and some of the smaller mammals like rodents might still occur in the larger area.
 The veld was very homogeneous and habitat variety or diversity within the footprint area is low to very low.
 The lack of rocky hills or outcrops within the development area would preclude a variety of species from the site.
-There are also no suitable habitats for amphibian species within the footprint area.
+There are also no suitable habitats for amphibian species within the footprint area (Refer to Heading 4.5.1).